 Value Meaning Host ID Host operating system.
 Use this source with systems that provide a user identification mechanism, such as UNIX, or for environments in which more than one network is in use.
 (Version Manager obtains the user ID from the operating system.)
 Use this option on UNIX and Windows systems where the user is required to enter a password.
 The directive for this option is LogIn=HOST.
 LDAP ID Lightweight Directory Access Protocol (LDAP).
 Use this source to authenticate user IDs and passwords against an LDAP server.
 Once authenticated against LDAP, user IDs are passed to the access control database, if one is in effect.
 The passwords, if any, in the access control database are ignored.
-The directive for this option is LogIn=LDAP.
-LDAP does not work with the command-line interface (CLI).
+The directive for this option is LogIn=LDAP. ■ LDAP does not work with the command-line interface (CLI).
 If LDAP is the first login source specified, the CLI will attempt to use the next login source.
 If no other login sources are specified, the CLI command will fail.
+Microsoft Active Directory uses LDAP.
+For clients that support dialogs, a Login dialog box appears if LDAP is set as your login source.
+Canceling, or failing, the login from this dialog box cancels the login operation.
+Additional login sources are NOT searched and you cannot log into the project database or project.
 Login Dialog The Version Manager desktop client login utility.
 This source requires users to enter a password before they can use Version Manager.
 To use password protection, an access control database must be defined.
 This source is only available in the desktop client.
 The directive for this option is LogIn=VLOGIN.
 Netware ID Novell NetWare (Windows only).
 Use this source to obtain user IDs from a Novell NetWare server, rather than Windows.
 The directive for this option is LogIn=NETWARE.
-VCS ID The user's Version Manager ID, which Version Manager derives from the value of the VCSID environment variable.
-The directive for this option is LogIn=VCSID.
-Be aware that using VCSID as a source for user identification is not secure.
-Users can circumvent security by logging in as another user or resetting the value of the VCSID environment variable.
-Wnet ID Microsoft Windows networks.
-Version Manager obtains the user ID from the Microsoft WNET API.
-The directive for this option is LogIn=WNET.